A2Amir/Machine-Learning-Pipelines/README.md

 ~~~

-Similarly, when we call predict on our pipeline to our test data, we're accomplishing what we would do in the training step as the first code shows.
+Similarly, when we call predict on our pipeline to our test data, we're accomplishing what we did in the training step as the first code shows.

 ~~~python